LUDOVIC NICOLAS STUDIO

 Pegasus with the "Cabalist" Hermes in the Carrousel Garden - Paris, France

-Before the universality of the Hermetic Cabal was overshadowed by the Qabbalah and L’école des Beaux-Arts feigned amnesia, all Artists (worthy of this capital letter) used it in their works to perfect beauty under its best arcana until the end of the 10th century.
-When I fully realized that these aesthetes were using their creation as an initiatory canvas, my feet didn’t touch the ground for a few days, and my excitement bordered on enlightenment.
-Indeed, the importance of such a practice in my relationship with art, both for the interpretation of the concept and for the exegesis of culture in general, was a revelation without precedent in my life, for I could never have imagined that the natural predisposition to find analogies between things that a priori had none would one day prove to be one of my greatest assets in my quest for the absolute.
-What I had always considered a curse, a psychological pathology, now seemed like a gift to be exploited.
-A sign had just been sent to me, and I took its message with the utmost consideration: Hermeticism embodied me.
+Indeed, the implications of such a practice for my relationship with Art, both in interpreting its concepts and in the exegesis of culture in general, constituted an unprecedented revelation in my life.
+For I could never have imagined that my natural predisposition for finding analogies between things which, a priori, had none, would one day reveal itself to be one of my greatest assets in my quest for the absolute.
+What I had always taken for a curse – a psychological pathology – now appeared to me as a gift to be cultivated.
+A sign had been sent to me, and I received its message with the utmost consideration: Hermeticism dwelled within me.

-The facetiousness that surrounds destiny is decidedly more than romantic, for the path of this tradition had the potential to become an inexhaustible source of inspiration and to channel my most metaphysical thoughts.
-I knew then, without a shadow of a doubt, that the doors to this mysterious kingdom of the invisible were no longer sealed forever.
-At the dawn of my 33rd (6) birthday, I turned from the sublunary world toward the rising sun.
+The whims of fate are decidedly more than just romantic, for this ancestral tradition held the potential to be an inexhaustible source of inspiration and to channel my most metaphysical musings.
+I knew then, without a shadow of a doubt, that the gates to the mysterious kingdom of the invisible were no longer sealed forever.

 •••••